 S.No Component Types of Marks Scheme of Evaluation of Assessment Assessment Allotted 1 Theory courses Continuous Evaluation 40 (i) Thirty (30) marks for mid semester examinations.
-Three mid examinations shall be conducted for 15 marks each; performance in best two shall be taken into consideration. ii) Ten (10) marks for Quizzes,
+Three mid examinations shall be conducted for 15 marks each; performance in best two shall be taken into consideration. ii) Ten (10) marks for Quizzes, Assignments and Presentations.
+Sixty (60) marks for semester-end Examinations.

-Semester End 60 Examinations Total 100 2 Practical Continuous 100 (i) Fifty (50) marks for regularity and courses Evaluation performance, records and oral presentations in the laboratory.
-Weightage for each component shall be announced at the beginning of the semester. ii) Ten (10) marks for case studies. iii) Forty (40) marks for two tests of 20 marks each (one at the mid-term and the other towards the end of the semester) conducted by the concerned lab teacher.
-3 Theory and Practical combined courses (a) Theory component: continuous evaluation 100 70% of the weightage will be given for theory component.
-Evaluation for theory component will be same as S. No 1 as above. courses and semester end examination. doove. (b)Practical component: continuous evaluation Total 100 30% weightage for practical components.
-Evaluation for practical component will be same as S. No 2 as above 200
+Semester End 60

+Examinations

+Total 100

+2 Practical Continuous 100 (i) Fifty (50) marks for regularity and

+courses Evaluation performance, records and oral presentations in the laboratory.

+Weightage for each component shall be

+announced at the beginning of the semester.

+ii) Ten (10) marks for case studies.

+iii) Forty (40) marks for two tests of 20

+marks each (one at the mid-term and the other towards the end of the

+semester) conducted by the

+concerned lab teacher.

+3 Theory and Practical (a)Theory component: 100 70% of the weightage will be given for theory component.
+Evaluation for theory

+combined continuous evaluation component will be same as S. No 1 as

+courses and semester end above.

+examination.

+(b) Practical 30% weightage for practical

+component: components.
+Evaluation for practical

+evaluation 100 component will be same as S. No 2 as above

+Total 100 40000

+200

+200